-- 10 The work of the Civil Division includes: - representing the Government and various other bodies in courts and tribunals in all forms of civil litigation and dispute resolution (including non-construction arbitration and mediation); - providing legal advice on planning, land, building, environment, heritage and housing matters; - providing legal advice on commercial law matters and drafting commercial contracts, licences and franchises; - providing legal advice on legislation and civil law matters; and - providing advice and support to the development of the wider use of mediation to resolve disputes in Hong Kong. - 11 In 2016, the aim of the programme was generally met and the overall performance under the programme was satisfactory. - 12 The key performance measures are:
+- 10 The work of the Civil Division includes: - representing the Government and various other bodies in courts and tribunals in all forms of civil litigation and dispute resolution (including non-construction arbitration and mediation); - providing legal advice on planning, land, building, environment and housing matters; - providing legal advice on commercial law matters and drafting commercial contracts, licences and franchises; - providing legal advice on legislation and civil law matters; - providing advice and support to the development of the wider use of mediation to resolve disputes in Hong Kong; and - supporting the Joint Dispute Resolution Strategy Office in promoting Hong Kong's dispute resolution services. - 11 In 2017, the aim of the programme was generally met and the overall performance under the programme was satisfactory. - 12 The key performance measures are: